 Android TV application development introduction

 Currently, we have still not enough introduction for Android TV application development yet.
-In this series of tutorial, I will introduce how to develop Android TV application.
+In this series of tutorials, I will introduce how to develop an Android TV application.

-The aim of this post is to understand Android “TV” specific code implementation, especially focusing on UI implementaion.
+This post aims to understand Android “TV” specific code implementation, especially focusing on UI implementation.

-Because UI is one of the biggest difference between Android phone app and Android TV app.
-We need to make UI suitable for TV usage, for example we should make an app so that we can navigate the application only using ↑↓→← direction keys, instead of touchpad navigation.
+Because UI is one of the biggest differences between Android phone apps and Android TV apps.
+We need to make UI suitable for TV usage, for example, we should make an app so that we can navigate the application only using ↑↓→← direction keys, instead of touchpad navigation.
 Because user uses remote controller, and cannot use “touch screen” function with TV.
-To achieve this requirement, Android open source project is providing Leanback Support library (android.support.v17.leanback) so that developers can easily implement UI which satisfies these requirements and thus suitable for TV usage.
-This tutorial mainly explain the usage of this Leanback library.
+To achieve this requirement, the Android open-source project is providing a Leanback Support library (android.support.v17.leanback) so that developers can easily implement UI which satisfies these requirements and is thus suitable for TV usage.
+This tutorial mainly explains the usage of this Leanback library.

-The target of this post is people those who,,,
+The target of this post is people who,

-developed Android app before, but not familiar with Android TV app.
+developed Android apps before, but are not familiar with Android TV apps.

-Since Eclipse support will be finished at the end of 2015, Android studio will be used for the IDE to develop Android TV apps (So please download and setup Android studio, if you have not yet done!).
-Note that most of the code introduced here is from AOSP android TV sample source code.
-Basically this tutorial is just detail explanation of this sample source code.
+Since Eclipse support will be finished at the end of 2015, Android studio will be used for the IDE to develop Android TV apps (So please download and set up Android Studio, if you have not yet done!).
+Note that most of the code introduced here is from the AOSP android TV sample source code.
+This tutorial is just a detailed explanation of this sample source code.
 Let’s begin.